Murals, Molly and Thailand.

 It was my first time I ever rode a scooter and the man working the scooter place said that he was scared for me and unsure if he wanted to rent it to me.
 I knew I would be fine, although a bit nervous.
 I was a natural.
 I think it was all the cycling knowledge but I fell in love.
 I took advantage of the motor and was able to see every road on all the islands that I visited.
 Pure ecstasy I couldn't believe how much I loved it.
 Say what you want about the islands of Thailand, on a scooter, it is just you and the road.
 This was the redeeming part of the travel for me.

 Tidbit of history of the Full Moon Parties

 More about the full moon party: It started, as most successful festivals and gatherings and gatherings start, as a peaceful gathering of earth-loving people who stayed in tents and it was small and quiet.
 You could call them hippies but that's how it started and I am not sure about the exact origin but much less plastic, noise, and people around 1988.
 I did not attend the gathering but it seemed most people that I met were excited about it.
 Prices on the island triple for the three days that people come and then poof they are gone.

 Southern Thailand is a great place to go if it is your first time traveling...

 I want to mention that I do have an appreciation for Thailand.
-I love the food, the business and the smiles from the faces of Thai people.
-I love the climate, the geography and the animals that I would meet daily.
+I love the food, the business, and the smiles on the faces of Thai people.
+I love the climate, the geography, and the animals that I would meet daily.
 After traveling throughout South America and getting to know so many beautiful travelers I felt like this country was missing something when it came to tourism.
 There was a lack of 'togetherness' from one traveler to another.
 I saw a lot of people on their phones and not to mention never one local person on any of the buses I took.
 It felt like a tourist bubble, something I had never experienced before.